dougbutner/web-4/README.md

 **Decentralized web**.
 Applications, often open-source, exist in distributed networks instead of a central server.
 This unfederated model trades control and censorship ability for freedom and autonomy.

  - **Web 4**
 **Democratic web**.
-Time-limited cryptographic tokens are given to each individual, and used as a measure of opinion or desire in collaborative systems.
+Time-limited tokens are given to each individual, and used as a measure of opinion or desire in collaborative systems.

 Today, the top 100 websites/apps by traffic are [all](https://www.alexa.com/topsites) web 2-based.
 The web 2 paradigm fits closely with the wider environment of **corporate-owned information.**